 Recommended are the banquets which offer a sample across the menu such as pickled vegetables, cold noodles, dim sum, delicious bao and melt-in-the-mouth pork belly.

-Standouts from the Mains include spanner crab cheung fun and roasted half duck with Davidson plum.
+Stand-outs from the Mains include spanner crab cheung fun and roasted half duck with Davidson plum.

-Meanwhile the dessert menu features unique twists like strawberries with young soy curd and Sichuan-spiced hibiscus bubble tea and soft serves of the day - think jackfruit with green ants and mandarin leaf dust.
+Meanwhile, the dessert menu features unique twists like strawberries with young soy curd and Sichuan-spiced hibiscus bubble tea and soft serves of the day - think jackfruit with green ants and mandarin leaf dust.

-Not to be missed is a visit to the ambient cavernous basement bar underneath - the Boom Boom Room - which is accessed via an old staircase in the foyer at the rear of Donna Chang and features rare spirits and private vault rooms.
+Not to be missed is a visit to the ambient cavernous basement bar underneath - the Boom Boom Room Izakaya - which is accessed via an old staircase in the foyer at the rear of Donna Chang and features rare spirits and private vault rooms.

-Nice to know - Seinfeld fans will recognize the restaurant's name from the iconic 'The Chinese Woman' episode, which is where it came from.
+Nice to know - Seinfeld fans will recognise the restaurant's name from the iconic 'The Chinese Woman' episode, which is where it came from.
 The Donna Chang fortune cookies even have Seinfeld quotes inside.

 Need to know - Donna Chang is in the base of the Adina Apartment Hotel, with restaurant entry from the corner portico of the old bank building.